Best Basshead IEMs

 The Old List

 - Future Sonics Spectrum G10 – Outstanding isolation.
 Best of the best for isolation of all the basshead IEMs.
 A notch above the Aurisonics Kickers in terms of comfort and isolation for me personally.
 A slightly dark sound signature but nice impact and very good depth.
 These are my current go-to IEMs for my purposes, as I need isolation for work, ease of removal/insertion, and don’t love highs.
-[This is what I use as my daily driver]
+[This is what I use as my daily driver at work]

 - Sony MDR-XB90EX – 16mm dynamic drivers.
 That should tell you just about all you need to know right there.
 Outstanding bass depth.
 Very good impact (becomes great with an amp and EQ).
 This is near the top of the charts for sub-bass quantity of the IEMs I’ve heard.
 They’re also very comfortable.